ResearchComputing/Documentation/docs/software/Containerizationon.md

 echo “<your-token>” > ~/.singularity/sylabs-token
 ```

-After this you can now build containers through the Sylabs Remote Builder
-on Alpine or Blanca.
-Simply load the Singularity module into your
+After this you can now build containers through the Sylabs Remote Builder on Alpine or Blanca.
+Simply run the command:
-environment and run
-the command:

 ```
-singularity build --remote <desired-image-name> <your-recipe>
+apptainer build --remote <desired-image-name> <your-recipe>
 ```
+-->

-### Building MPI-enabled Singularity images
+### Building MPI-enabled images
-MPI-enabled Singularity containers can be deployed on Alpine with the
-caveat that the MPI software within the container stays consistent with
-MPI software available on the system.
+MPI-enabled Apptainer containers can be deployed on Alpine with the caveat that the MPI software within the container stays consistent with MPI software available on the system.
 This requirement diminishes the portability of MPI-enabled containers, as they may not run on other systems without compatible MPI software.
 Regardless, MPI-enabled containers can still be a very useful option in many cases.

 Here we provide an example of using a gcc compiler with OpenMPI.
-Alpine
-uses an Infiniband interconnect.
-In order to use a Singularity
-container with OpenMPI (or any MPI) on Alpine, OpenMPI needs to be
-installed both inside and outside of the Singularity container.
-More
-specifically, the _same_ version of OpenMPI needs to be installed inside
-and outside (at least very similar, you can sometimes get away with two
-different minor versions, e.g. 2.1 and 2.0).
+Alpine uses an Infiniband interconnect.
+In order to use a Singularity container with OpenMPI (or any MPI) on Alpine, OpenMPI needs to be installed both inside and outside of the container.
+More specifically, the _same_ version of OpenMPI needs to be installed inside and outside (at least very similar, you can sometimes get away with two different minor versions, e.g. 2.1 and 2.0).

-CURC can provide users with a Singularity recipe that ensures the
-appropriate version of OpenMPI is installed in the image.
-This recipe can
-be used as a template to build your own MPI-enabled container images for Alpine.
+CURC can provide users with a recipe that ensures the appropriate version of OpenMPI is installed in the image.
+This recipe can be used as a template to build your own MPI-enabled container images for Alpine.

-Once you’ve built the container with one of the methods outlined above,
-you can place it on Alpine and run it on a compute node.
+Once you’ve built the container with one of the methods outlined above, you can place it on Alpine and run it on a compute node.
 The following is
-an example of running a gcc/OpenMPI container with Singularity on Alpine.
+an example of running a gcc/OpenMPI container with Apptainer on Alpine.
 The syntax is a normal MPI run where multiple instances of a Singularity image are run.
 The following example runs `mpi_hello_world` with MPI from a container.

 ```
 ml gcc/11.2.0
 ml openmpi/4.1.1
-ml singularity/3.6.4

-mpirun -np 4 singularity exec openmpi.sif mpi_hello_world"
+mpirun -np 4 apptainer exec openmpi.sif mpi_hello_world"
 ```

-Note that it is also possible to build intel/IMPI containers for use on
-Alpine.
-If you would like assistance building MPI-enabled containers
+Note that it is also possible to build intel/IMPI containers for use on Alpine.
+If you would like assistance building MPI-enabled containers contact <rc-help@colorado.edu>.
-contact <rc-help@colorado.edu>.